Ogadimma01/Devops_projects/Linux-projects/Linux.md

 ![image](Images/mkdirh.png)

-* To create a dirrectory in an existing dirctory in the home directory, use syntax: $mkdir <home folder name> <name of new folder>
+* To create a dirrectory in an existing dirctory in the home directory, use syntax: $mkdir <name of the directory in home> <name of new directory>

 ![image](Images/mkdirdisos.png)